samrelins/CS50W_Project_1-Books/README.md

 # Books n' That

-Books n' That is an implementation of a simple book reveiew website using a python/flask backend and a basic HTML/jinja frontend with a bit of bootstrap CSS styling thrown in for good measure.
+Books n' That is an implementation of a simple book reveiew website.
+The appliactions uses a python/flask backend and a basic HTML/jinja frontend with a bit of bootstrap CSS styling thrown in for good measure.

-The site depends on a pre-configured postgresql database, which it stays in contact with via sqlalchemy.
-The applciation requires a database schema as follows:
+The backend depends on a pre-configured postgresql database which it stays in contact with via sqlalchemy, with a schema s follows:

 ```
                Table "public.books"